Our mission is to enhance teaching as a profession.

 SAVE This Date!
 Monday, November 10th 5:00 to 7:00 pm

-Click on Graphic to Register
+Click Below to Register

 This workshop will provide an introduction to Assistive Technology and teaching strategies.
 Participants will learn to identify the uses of low tech, mid tech and high tech in the classroom.
 In addition, participants will have exposure to a panel of Assistive Technology Specialists.
 Following the panel discussion, break-out session will provide a more detailed introduction to a cadre of Assistive Technology tools.
 The underlying theme to this workshop is to provide access and develop student literacy skills fostering college and career readiness.
 This workshop is ideal for K-12 faculty, paraprofessionals and teaching assistants, administrators, parents, student and related service providers.
 Assistive technology (AT) devices and services were first defined in federal law in the Individuals with Disabilities Education Act of 1990 (Public Law 101-476).
 The use of technology to enhance learning is an effective approach for many children.
 Additionally, students often experience greater success when they are allowed to use their abilities(strengths) to work around their disabilities (challenges).
 AT tools combine the best of both of these practices.
 Registration is required, deadline is November 3rd - There is no fee to attend this workshop.
 This workshop has been put together as a joint effort by SUNY New Paltz School of Education, the Mid-Hudson Teacher's Center and Ulster BOCES Instructional Service.